-Last Updated on September 15, 2024
+Last Updated on April 26, 2026

 Looking for an affordable afternoon tea in London?
 With many afternoon teas costing £60 to £80 per person or more, it can feel like an expensive activity that is out of most people’s budgets.

-There are also some afternoon teas which offer extremely good value and include entry to a museum or London attraction as part of the deat!
+All of the afternoon teas featured are under £49 per person with our cheapest offering being just £22.40.
+There are also some afternoon teas which offer extremely good value and include entry to a museum or London attraction as part of the deal!

-In addition we have detailed lots of tips to keep the cost of afternoon teas down and help you find the best afternoon tea offers.
+In addition, we have detailed lots of tips to keep the cost of afternoon teas down and help you find the best afternoon tea offers.

 Side note: Prices are correct at the time of writing but it’s worth checking in advance to make sure they haven’t changed.